-The Distance Education Accrediting Commission is recognized by the Council for Higher Education Accreditation (CHEA).
+The Distance Education Accrediting Commission is recognized by the Council for Higher Education Accreditation (CHEA – http://chea.org/).
 DEAC’s scope of recognition by CHEA is the accreditation of higher learning institutions in the United States and international locations that offer programs of study that are delivered primarily by distance (51 percent or more) and award credentials at the associate, baccalaureate, master’s, first professional, and professional doctoral degree level.

 Regional versus National Accreditation

 The Department of Education provides oversight over the postsecondary accreditation system through its review of all federally-recognized accrediting agencies.
 The Department holds accrediting agencies accountable by ensuring that they enforce their accreditation standards effectively.
 The Department of Education holds all accrediting agencies to the same standards, and no longer distinguishes between “regional” and “national” accrediting agencies.